codecell/wayfarer/README.md

 EndPoint                       |   Functionality
 -------------------------------|------------------------
 POST api/v1/trips              |   Allows an admin to create a trip.
-GET api/v1/trips               |   Allows users view all trips.
+GET api/v1/trips               |   Allows users to view all trips.
 GET api/v1/trips/:tripId       |   Allows an admin to view a specific trip.
 GET search/trips?q=${query}    |   Allows users get trips from the same origin or the ones headed for same destination.
 PATCH api/v1/trips/:tripId     |   Allows an admin to cancel a specific trip.